FrameworkComputer/dri_prime1-detection/README.md

 Step 4: Run this to detect if the discrete card is used for that application.

+>TIP: Alt and Tab keys to move you off of an actively launched game.
+Thus, allowing you to launch the AppImage.
+Then Alt Tab back to the game.

 `./dGPU-detect.AppImage` or simply double click the downloaded AppImage file.

 **If the dGPU is not running applications:**